Orange County Adoption Lawyer

 • Stepparent Adoption – This is when a spouse or domestic partner of one of the child’s legal parents adopts the child.
 For this type of adoption to be possible, there must be a legal marriage or domestic partner registration with the child’s legal parent.

-• Agency Adoption – These adoptions involve either a licensed adoption agency or The California Department of Social Services.
+• Agency Adoption – These adoptions, including those involving foster care, involve either a licensed adoption agency or The California Department of Social Services.
 In these cases, the adoptive parents will be named the legal parents of the child, and the child’s birth parents will have their legal parental rights terminated.

 • International Adoption – These are adoptions where a child was born in another country and is brought to California by the adoptive parents.
 It’s important to note that, even though the adoption may have been finalized in the country where the child is coming from, that does not transmute to California.
 You will still need to follow the California adoption process.
 An adoption request must be filed with the court by either the child’s 16th birthday or within 60 days of the child entering the country, whichever is sooner.
 Once the California adoption process is completed, the child’s birth parents will have their parental rights legally terminated, and the adoptive parents will become legal parents of the child in California.